 Common medication side effects include nausea, anxiety and insomnia.

-- Parkinson's medications: Symmetrel (amantadine), Azilect (rasagiline), Eldepryl (selegiline)
+- Parkinson's medications: Amantadine immediate release, Azilect (rasagiline), Zelapar (selegiline)

 Some people report a decrease in daytime fatigue in addition to PD motor symptoms on these drugs.